 As Muslims, there is an obligation to ensure the proper distribution of wealth upon death.
 Doing so constitutes an act of worship to Allah.
-In Islam, a person is only a trustee of wealth, and the law of inheritance in Pakistan ensures that the wealth is to be distributed fairly amongst the legal heirs according to Shariah.
+In Islam, a person is only a trustee of wealth, and the inheritance law in Pakistan ensures that the wealth is to be distributed fairly amongst the legal heirs according to Shariah.
 However, most people residing in Pakistan are not aware of their rights under inheritance laws or the rules and procedures associated with it, therefore, a lack of basic knowledge leads to unfair distribution and at times people, mostly women, and children are unjustly robbed of inheritance.

 This article provides a brief overview of how the distribution of inheritance in Pakistan works:

-Property Distribution Laws in Pakistan
+Property Distribution – Islamic Inheritance Laws

 Pakistan – being an Islamic republic – follows the Shariah law in the case of transferring properties after the death of a blood relative.
 To enact the Shariah law in Pakistan, the following two laws are used: